Samuel-T-W/hostile_queens/README.md

 # hostile_queens
-a program that positions n number of queen pieces on a chess board without taking each other out
+a program that uses back-tracking to position n number of queen pieces on a chess board without having to take each other out